 In order to provide the best quality services and optimal care for the horses Karen has devoted herself to equine education, spending years under the tutelage of top instructors in Western Reining and equitation.
 She has completed her Level 4 in the Western Rider Equine Canada program.
 Karen has certificates in Equine Canada Coaching Theory as well as First Aid training, and has recently completed the Equine Canada Trail Guide and Tourism Program.

 Karen is a current member of the Nova Scotia Equestrian Federation, Equine Canada.
 She is the Director at Large of the Canadian Horse Association (Atlantic District) and the Canadian Horse National Breeders Association.
 She enjoys riding and showing her Canadian mare Willow.
-She has participated in many shows and competitions in western classes, trail riding, reining and cattle sorting and penning.
+She has participated in many shows and competitions in western classes, trail class, reining and cattle sorting and penning.